DavidStevensonVtex/Python-Tutorials/The-Python-3-Standard-Library/ch07/dbm/dbm.md

 * 'f' to open the database in _fast_ mode.
 In fast mode, writes to the database are not synchronized.
 * 's' to open the database in _synchronized_ mode.
 Changes to the database are written to the file as they are made, rather than being delayed until the database is closed or synced explicitly.
 * 'u' to open the database unlocked.
+*
+#### 7.3.1.2 dbm.ndbm

+The dbm.ndbm module provides an interface to the Unix ndbm implementations of the dbm format, depending on how the module was configured during compilation.
+The module attribute library identifies the name of the library configure was able to find when the extension module was compiled.